NYS Divorce Laws

 Imprisonment for Three or More Years

-Divorce on the grounds of imprisonment for three or more years means that the defendant actually must have served three years or more in prison before an action can be brought; even if the conviction is later overturned or reversed.
+Divorce can also be filed on the grounds of imprisonment for three or more years.
+In order for imprisonment to qualify as grounds for divorce, the defendant must have served three years or more in prison before the divorce action can be brought.
+This applies even if the conviction is later overturned or reversed.

 Bringing an action on the ground of adultery, especially if your spouse is not going to contest it, is not a simple matter.
 The proof of adultery here is difficult- you are not permitted to testify against your spouse, and you must have a witness ready to convince the court that your mate did engage in sexual relations with another person.
 Adultery is usually proven by circumstantial evidence, that is, by showing that your spouse had the opportunity, inclination and intent to engage in sexual relations with the other person.